MichaelMikkles/AutoMashup/automashup-app/docs/tutorial.md

 ### Track Workflow

-First, add your 'Track' blocks and choose the songs you want to mix using the elevator.
+First, add your 'Track' blocks and choose the songs you want to mix using the scroll.

 ![Track Blocks](./images/6.png)